 The reality of all the memories of the good moments you shared with your spouse and the children dawns on you.

 Replace negative thoughts in your mind with positive thinking to give you room to find yourself for the benefit of the children.

 Redirect your energy to more productive activities.
-If you are in custody of the children, then spend time with them; remember, they look up to you for their emotional needs.
+If you are in the custody of the children, then spend time with them.
+Remember, they look up to you for their emotional needs.

 Similarly, the partner with no children must go the extra mile to socialize and engage in community activities to pass the time rather than wallow in pity.